lodosgroup/lpm.lodosgroup.org/content/docs/commands/delete.md

 template = "docs/page.html"
 +++

+LPM offers you to effortlessly remove packages from your system.

 - **Delete package**:

-    You can easily delete packages using the following command:
+    To remove packages seamlessly, use the provided command:

     ```sh
     # args: <package-name>